muratk3n/thirdwave/en/README.md

 ---

-That wld be the "The Great Leap Forward" and the Cultural Rev I assume..?
+That wld be "The Great Leap Forward" and the Cultural Rev I assume..?
 Sad.

 "[T]wo-thirds of Hong Kong's population fled revolution, famine and poverty in mainland China, mostly during the 1950s and 1960s"